AARP Hearing Center

 Project Category: HomeFit Modifications

-Description: A series of trainings will teach veterans and older adults about modifications to make their homes safer and more comfortable, allowing them to age in place.
-The project will also create a community display showcasing various home modifications.
+Description: Two training sessions will teach older adult residents how to make their homes safer and more functional.
+The library will also create a display demonstrating home modification techniques and products.

 Nearby AARP Community Challenge Projects